michaelareyes/608-spotify-app/README.md

 ## Setup

-To set up the Spotify Data Analyzer application, follow the instructions provided in the previous section.
+To set up the Spotify Data application, follow the instructions provided in the section below.

 ## To Run the Application
 1. If the tables do not exist yet, create DB tables using `python create_artist_table.py` or `python3 create_artist_table.py`